The New York Times left Apple News. Were you surprised? We weren’t, and we'll tell you why.

 The New York Times article published about this issue mentioned a couple of important reasons that made them decide to leave AppleNews.
 First and foremost, [Apple News] “did not align with its strategy of building direct relationships with paying readers.”
 The second was that the platform keeps readers on the Apple App, and disconnects them from their main website.
 Third, the subscription formats conflicted with their objectives: they were mainly seduced by AppleNews+ to attract readers that otherwise they would not get but did not generate a proper amount of profit from it.
 Here, we’ll walk you through what happened and how it is crucial for us.

-While the market of printed newspapers and magazines had been silently fading away, the release of AppleNews in 2015, made everyone in the industry excited.
+Though the market of printed newspapers and magazines had been silently fading away, the release of AppleNews in 2015 made everyone in the industry excited.
 AppleNews brought a revolutionary sales format that benefited both Apple users and the media industry.
-The platform’s release meant having a newsstand installed in every Mac device of the world.
-Of course, While Apple users now could choose what to purchase from a centralized app, companies had only to produce the content, publish it, and wait for their readers to open their computers every day.
+The platform’s release meant having a newsstand installed in every Mac device in the world.
+Of course, while Apple users now could choose what to purchase from a centralized app, companies had only to produce the content, publish it, and wait for their readers to open their computers every day.

 The Subscription Era

 However, back in the day, (and this one is for the Apple users in the room), you might remember how every Apple App in our devices used to look like a small individual store, where every song, album, movie, newspaper, magazine, and book had its individual price.
 That sales model worked mostly for the US and left the rest of the world pretty much out of it.
 The Subscription phenomenon came as a thriving market strategy to make content available focused on consumption (not ownership) to everyone worldwide.
 It naturally took the spotlight away from individual online sellings.